ebuyakin/maichat/src/tutorial/tutorial-content.md

 ## Working with Images {#images}

-MaiChat supports image attachments for vision-capable AI models, making it easy to get help with screenshots, diagrams, code snippets, UI mockups, and other visual content.
+MaiChat supports image attachments for all models in the catalogue, making it easy to get help with screenshots, diagrams, code snippets, UI mockups, and other visual content.

 ### Overview

-**Vision-capable models:**
-- **OpenAI**: GPT-4o, GPT-4o-mini (and future vision models)
-- **Anthropic**: Claude 3.5 Sonnet, Claude 3 Opus
-- **Google**: Gemini 1.5 Pro, Gemini 1.5 Flash
-- **xAI**: grok-vision-beta
+**Vision support:**
+All base models in MaiChat's catalogue support vision (image understanding).
+This is a standard capability across OpenAI, Anthropic, Google, and xAI models.

 **Common use cases:**
 - Getting help with error messages shown in screenshots